49 Best Museum Websites

 3.)
 Selecting a Website Template

-Most museums opt to customize a pre-designed website template as it significantly reduces the cost and turnaround time of web development.
-However, if your museum prefers a unique design, you can always hire a custom web developer or custom ecommerce developer to create a theme tailored specifically to your museum’s needs.
+Most museums choose a pre-designed template to save on cost and development time.
+For a unique look, you can hire a custom web developer or custom ecommerce developer to build a custom theme.

 WordPress Museum Themes